Rush Limbaugh here in the cutting edge of societal evolution.

 I don't want to be sold anymore.

-And it's starting to think that this this whole anger with him is not for the reasons that he tends to let out.
+And it's starting to think that this whole anger with him is not for the reasons that he tends to let out.

-This is what they're going to buy.
+It's more for this is what they're going to buy.

-Jimmy, time is dwindling and our phone system is such that we actually can't have a conversation.
+Jimmy, time is dwindling, and our phone system is such that we actually can't have a conversation.

 That's why I have to sound like I'm interrupting you.